The School Council is an important part of life at Lampard. It is run by our Assistant Head Teacher, Mrs Norris.

 - They have asked for a Friendship Bench, which has now been purchased and sited in the junior playground.

 - They have also led in planning lunchtime clubs and activities based on the student’s interests.

-We also have students who are part of ‘Champions For Change‘ who work with the Local Authority on developing the Devon Engagement Strategy.
+We also have four students who are part of Devon's ‘Champions for Change‘ who work with the Local Authority on developing the Devon Engagement Strategy.

 We recently got to taste new dishes and choose what we would add to our menu!
 Yum!